ssha-org/ssha_web/content/lore.md

 6. Represents Association with Cambridge University Press for publication of SOCIAL SCIENCE HISTORY Journal.

-7. Honorarium from Association currently ca $6500 per year.
+7. Honorarium from Association currently is approximately $6500 per year.

 E. **Editor(s) of <i>Social Science History</i>**